 Best Gluten Free Flour For Baking:

-It is impossible to state the best gluten-free baking flour for baking.
+It is really hard to state the best gluten-free baking flour.
 Each flour blend has its strengths and weaknesses.
-Some blends do not rise well in yeast recipes, while others are better for getting those flaky layers.
+Some blends do not rise well in yeast recipes, while others are better for achieving flaky layers.

-You must look at the ingredient list when choosing what gluten flour to use.
+When choosing what gluten flour to use, you must look at the ingredient list.
 First, ensure the blend has either xanthan gum, guar gum, or psyllium husk.
 These are what will help to hold together your baked goods.
 Regular wheat flour is sticky and holds together, but gluten free flour doesn’t have this stickiness.
-This is why it is so important to add it in.
+This article on Gluten Free Binders explains why it is so important to add it if your blend doesn’t have a binder already included.

 Second, what is the grain-to-starch ratio?
 Ingredients on the label are listed from most to least.
 Is the first ingredient a grain or starch?
 How much starch is listed?
 This will affect how much moisture to use in a recipe.
 If you use a starchy blend in my Gluten Free Sugar Cut Out Cookies recipe, you may need to add more flour, or the cookies will spread!

-🔑 Sandi says: One of the most common questions that I get from my readers is why a recipe was dry, spread, or didn’t turn out as mine did.
+๐ Sandi says: One of the most common questions I get from my readers is why a recipe was dry, spread, or didn’t turn out like mine.
 99.9% of the time, it is because of the gluten free flour blend the reader used.

 If you are new to gluten free baking, read all of my Gluten Free Baking Tips so you are ready to get started!

 A quick word on measuring flour.
-To measure your gluten free flour, I recommend using either the spoon or leveling method.
+I recommend using either the spoon or leveling method to measure your gluten-free flour.

-3. Many prefer to measure their flour on a kitchen scale.
+- Many prefer to measure their flour on a kitchen scale.
 I have found that every blend has a slightly different weight.
-This is due to the flour/starch ratio in gluten free flour blends.
+This is due to gluten-free flour blends’ flour/starch ratio.
 Because my readers all use different blends, I use either step one or two to measure my flour.

 Baking With Individual Gluten Free Flours

-• Millet – Millet is another gluten free grain that mills nicely for blending with other gluten free grains.
-I haven’t used it in any recipes, but here are some great gluten free millet recipes to try.
+- Millet – Millet is another gluten free grain that mills nicely for blending with other gluten free grains.
+I haven’t used it in any recipes, but I am loving it in my Gluten-Free Whole Grain Flour Blend.

 Best Gluten Free Flour For Bread (Yeasted):

 My second favorite is Cup4Cup.
-Note to my dairy-free readers: Cup4Cup does have milk powder in the mix.
+Note to my dairy-free readers: Cup4Cup has milk powder in the mix.
 Cup4Cup makes gluten-free flour blends without milk powder, including whole grain.
 I used their whole-grain blend (green bag) to make these Gluten Free Yeast Rolls.
 They almost taste like wheat!

 Better Batter is another blend that works well in yeast recipes.
 They make a regular blend and a gum-free blend without xanthan gum.
-Many swear by this flour, but I find it is really expensive.
-They have sales on their website often, so I recommend waiting for a sale.
+Many swear by this flour, but I find it really expensive.
+They often have sales on their website, so I recommend waiting for a sale.

 Jules GF Flour Blend is also delicious.
 It is a little starchy compared to the other blends I list, but the bread turns out nicely.
 I used Jules flour to make this Gluten Free Sourdough Bread loaf.